alaffin12/stackedit/Caught by Stradh.md

 The bed is not used for sleeping, but the hags store their treasure here.
 The part can find ten pieces of cheap costume jewellery inside the mattress, each worth about 25 gp.

+#### O4.
+Domed Attic
+> You've reached the windmill's peak-a domed chamber filled with old machinery.
+There's not much room to move around.
+Light slips into this attic through small holes in the walls.

+Characters searching this space find nothing more than a few old, abandoned bird's nests.